williamchenghu/FSO2021-bloglist-frontend/README.md

 Make the login 'permanent' by using the local storage.
 Also implement a way to log out.

 Ensure the browser does not remember the details of the user after logging out.

+## Step 3

+Expand your application to allow a logged-in user to add new blogs.

+## Step 4

+Implement notifications which inform the user about successful and unsuccessful operations at the top of the page.

+The notifications must be visible for a few seconds.
+It is not compulsory to add colors.